-- 3.5.7.8.
-The Agenda may be supported by additional papers prepared by the Officers or by or on behalf of other bodies, subject to requirements about disclosure of Confidential or Exempt Information. - 3.6.
-The Cabinet is obliged to consider matters referred to it by the Overview and Scrutiny Board or Committees, or by the Full Council for consideration under the Overview and Scrutiny Procedure Rules. - 3.9.1.1.
-In taking decisions, the Cabinet must satisfy itself that it has before it adequate and appropriate advice from its service, legal and financial advisors who shall be present at any meeting where a decision is being taken and that advice is taken into consideration in determining the matter.
-Where there is any doubt about whether the Cabinet has the legal power to make the decision or an issue of probity arises then advice must be obtained from the Monitoring Officer and the Section 151 Officer. - 3.11.7.11.
-The Monitoring Officer will ensure that any matters referred to the Cabinet by Full Council or the Council's Overview and Scrutiny Board or Committees are placed on the Agenda for the next appropriate meeting of the Cabinet. - 3.12.7.12.
-The Chief Executive, the Monitoring Officer and/or the Section 151 Officer can include an item for consideration on the aAgenda of a Cabinet Meeting.
-In pursuance of their statutory duties they can require that a Special Meeting of the Cabinet be convened. - 3.13.7.13.
-Business cannot be conducted at formal meetings of the Cabinet unless it is included in the aAgenda for the meeting.
+7.8.
+The agenda may be supported by additional papers prepared by the Officers or by or on behalf of other bodies, subject to requirements about disclosure of Confidential or Exempt Information.

+- 7.9.
+The Monitoring Officer or their nominated representative shall be responsible for preparing and distributing the Agenda for Cabinet meetings, attending meetings for the purpose of advising the Cabinet on matters within their area of responsibility and recording decisions as required under this Constitution. - 7.10.
+Any member of the Cabinet may require the Monitoring Officer to place an item on the agenda for a stipulated meeting of the Cabinet. - 7.11.
+The Monitoring Officer will ensure that any matters referred to the Cabinet by Full Council or the Council's Overview and Scrutiny Board or Committees are placed on the agenda for the next appropriate meeting of the Cabinet. - 7.12.
+The Chief Executive, the Monitoring Officer and/or the Section 151 Officer can include an item for consideration on the agenda of a Cabinet Meeting.
+In pursuance of their statutory duties they can require that a Special Meeting of the Cabinet be convened. - 7.13.
+Business cannot be conducted at formal meetings of the Cabinet unless it is included in the agenda for the meeting.
 Where it is urgent, the requirements of the Access to Information Procedure Rules set out at Part 4A of this Constitution must be complied with.